By Damon Cali

 But did you notice how variable that pesky friction constant was?
 Simply adding a decent bolt lube to the screw can take your friction constant from 0.2 to 0.1, which doubles the clamping force.
 What this means in practice is that torque is a bad way to precisely regulate a screw's clamping force.
 A rule of thumb is that you should be able to get within 25% or so with a torque wrench, which is better than nothing, but not exactly precise.

 Metals like steel and aluminum do not creep.
 You can clamp them all day long and they won't budge.
-But you can't very well make a stock out of metal - it would weigh a ton, among other problems.
+But making a stock out of metal comes with sometimes undesirable downsides.
 Enter "pillar bedding".
 Pillar bedding is the technique of inserting metal tubes between the action and the trigger plate.
 Those tubes are permanently glued to the stock and the action screws run down the middle.
 What this accomplishes is that the pillars, being significantly stiffer than the stock material, absorb the vast majority of the clamping force.
 As a result, there is no creep since the stock is not under any pressure - it's (almost) all absorbed by the pillars.

 So now we've solved our creep problem.
 But what about the inconsistent clamping force problem?
 I've shown you why torque wrenches are not all that helpful.
 So what is?
 Well, one of the best way to measure the clamping force of the screw is to measure the length of the screw under load (that is, when it's tightened) and compare it to the unstressed length.
 You will see that the bolt actually stretches a little.
 That stretch is very consistently proportional to the clamping force.
 But how do you measure such a thing?
 You can't exactly whip out the calipers and measure the screw inside your rifle.